dcrommie/walbrook/src/markdown-pages/help.md

 help2: Holistic
 helpdesc2: Extensive experience advising clients on investment, retirement, insurance and mortgages allows for a genuinely holistic service.
-helpnewtitle: Turn goals into actions
+helpnewtitle: Turn goals into actions.
-helpnewdesc: Whether you are 30 or 50, looking to pay down the mortgage quicker or save for retirement, it is never too early to start taking action.
-With investment, insurance and lending advice, we help to get your wealth creation strategy in place.
+helpnewdesc: Whether you are 30 or 50, looking to pay down the mortgage quicker or save for retirement, now is the time to take action.
+With investment, insurance and lending advice, we can help you to create and protect your wealth.
 help3: Diversified
 helpdesc3: We apply an advisory framework to advise and plan for our clients across asset classes, structures and jurisdictions.
 help4: Collaborative
 helpdesc4: Everchanging circumstances and needs call for the skilled coordination of professionals and financial institutions.
-helplasttitle: Address global needs
+helplasttitle: Turn actions into outcomes.
 thumbnail: ../src/images/help.png
-helplasdesc: If you are an expatriate, inside or outside Australia, holding foreign assets, or wish to invest with a more global outlook, please talk to us.
-Many of our clients have assets and interests across the globe, and we have expert strategies for managing international investments and risk.
+helplasdesc: Life's path is a maze, not a straight line.
+We help you navigate change and uncertainty, reviewing plans and priorities as circumstances change to keep you on track.
 page: true
 contactdesc: Get in touch and we'll get you started
 helplist1: